schappim/mBot-Gitbook/section-1-chapter-5-quick-demonstration.md

 ![](/assets/mbot escape.JPG)

 \[Image 1.5.2: The mBot program B helps the mBot avoid obstacles\]

+---

+**Question 1.5.1: Pick up the mBot, while it is operating in obstacle avoidance mode.
+Hold it in a way that its wheels are free to turn.
+Use the palm of your hand as a target, and hold it steadily infront of the distance sensor.
+Notice how the motion of the wheels change depending on the distance between your hand and the sensor?
+Use a tape measure or ruler and measure the distance between your palm and the sensor that causes the wheels to change the way that they rotate.**

+The distance you measured is \_\_\_\_\_\_\_\_\_\_\_ cm.

+_Answer: Students should measure a distance of around 20-30 cm._

+---

 Next, try out the line follower program.
 Place the supplied sheet of paper with the large "8" figure printed on it on the floor, and place your mBot somewhere on the line.
 The line module should be over the line.
 Turn the mBot on and press the "C" key on the remote controller.